jpierel14/BYOSED/docs/source/simulation.rst

    F(\lambda,\phi)=A\times H(\lambda,\phi)\Big[1+V(\lambda,\phi,v)sM(\lambda,\phi,M)\Big]

-Where here F is the final flux, H is the Hsiao template, V is the velocity component of the HOST_MASS_VELOCITY effect, s is the scale factor, and M is the host mass component of the HOST_MASS_VELOCITY effect.
-This generalizes to N such effects in the following way:
+Where here F is the final flux, H is the Hsiao template, V is the velocity component of the HOST_MASS_VELOCITY perturber, s is the scale factor, and M is the host mass component of the HOST_MASS_VELOCITY perturber.
+This generalizes to N such perturbers in the following way:

 .. math::